-Substantially all of our revenue comes from the sale of our PkMS software and related services and hardware, and we expect this pattern to continue.
+Most of our expenses, including employee compensation and rent, are relatively fixed.
+In addition, our expense levels are based, in part, on our expectations regarding future revenue increases.
+As a result, any shortfall in revenue in relation to our expectations could cause significant changes in our operating results from quarter to quarter and could result in quarterly losses.
+As a result of these factors, we believe that period-to-period comparisons of our revenue levels and operating results are not necessarily meaningful.
+Although we have grown significantly during the past five years, we do not believe that our prior growth rates are sustainable or a good predictor of future operating results.
+You should not rely on our historical quarterly revenue and operating results to predict our future performance.
+A substantial portion of our revenue comes from the sale of our PkMS software and related services and hardware, and we expect this pattern to continue.
 Accordingly, our future operating results will depend on the demand for PkMS and related services and hardware by future customers, including new and enhanced releases that are subsequently introduced.
 We cannot assure you that the market will continue to demand our current products or that we will be successful in marketing any new or enhanced products.
 If our competitors release new products that are superior to PkMS in performance or price, demand for our products may decline.
 A decline in demand for PkMS as a result of competition, technological change or other factors would reduce our total revenues and harm our ability to maintain profitability.

-OUR INFOLINK SOLUTION MAY NOT BE ACCEPTED BY THE MARKET.
+OUR INFOLINK PRODUCTS MAY NOT BE ACCEPTED BY THE MARKET.

-We recently have developed our Internet-based information exchange system, infolink, and released our initial version of this product in September 2000.
+We released our Internet-based application, infolink, in September 2000.
 Our future success will in part depend upon the adoption of our infolink product.
-While we have been collaborating with several retailers to develop and adopt infolink, we cannot assure you that these retailers or their suppliers and manufacturers will license infolink from us.
+While we collaborated with several retailers to develop and adopt infolink, we cannot assure you that these retailers or their suppliers and manufacturers will license infolink from us.
 Since we believe we are the first company to offer a product such as infolink, we will need to undertake substantial marketing efforts to make prospective customers aware of infolink and to persuade them to accept our product.
 We expect to face competition in the future with respect to this product offering.
 In light of these factors, the market for infolink may fail to develop or develop more slowly than we expect.
 Either outcome would limit the growth of our total revenues and make it more difficult for us to maintain profitability.